 This report describes the experimentally tested potential of a novel residential night cooling concept.
 NightCool uses a home's metal roof under a sealed attic as a large radiator to the night sky to provide effective nocturnal cooling.
 Measured cooling energy savings between the control and NightCool building averaged 15% over the eight month test period-- somewhat lower than the previous simulation analysis.
 Several measures have been taken recently to get a closer match between the theoretical and practical outcome of the NightCool concept.
-It is noteworthy, the level of performance reported here already exceeds the performance of any air source equipment currently available.
+In 2008, the brown shingle roof of the control building.
+While this could be expected to reduce savings, improvements were made to the distribution system such that a 12% cooling energy reduction was achieved in the cooling season of 2008 with identical roofs.
+System equivalent Energy Efficiency Ratios (EERs) typically exceeded 30 Btu/Wh during operation.
+It is noteworthy, the level of performance reported here considerably exceeds the performance of any available air source equipment.

 Also, an integrated enthalpy-based ventilation system in the attic with solar drying of low-temperature regenerated desiccants resulted in a significant reduction in interior relative humidity during a period of minimal space conditioning where many buildings in Florida experience moisture problems.
+Notably, with the new system in the second season the Nightcool building had significantly lower humidity during periods of low space conditioning, such as in April and November in Central Florida.

 The favorable experimental data collected indicate that NightCool can be a promising system technology for very low energy homes.
-In 2009 we plan to mate the concept with Building Integrated Photovoltaics (BIPV) to provide combined solar electric power, nighttime cooling and winter afternoon heating.
+It also appears possible to mate the concept with Building Integrated Photovoltaics (BIPV) to provide combined solar electric power, nighttime cooling and winter afternoon heating.
+A priority for any future experimentation would be to examine realistic performance in more moderate and drier climates with the objective of completely eliminating the vapor compression cooling system.
 Further steps for minimizing heat gains to the interior and clipping daytime temperature peaks will be analyzed to examine the potential to entirely eliminate the conventional air conditioner in appropriate climates.
+Combining NightCool with ductless mini-split heat pumps appear to be the best system for full scale implementation of the concept.